weejiaquan/SimpleHotkeyBrightnessControl/README.md

 - Brightness Preset (Ctrl + Alt + 0/1/2/3/4) Similar to how Lunar on MacOS does brightness preset with (⌘+ ALT + Number)

 # Prerequisite

--Pynput - `pip3 install pynput`
+Pynput - `pip3 install pynput`

--screen-brightness-control - `pip3 install screen-brightness-control`
+screen-brightness-control - `pip3 install screen-brightness-control`

 # Installation

 Method #1 - Windows 10
 - Windows + R > `shell:startup` > Drop it there